GirllunarExplorer/Python-Exercism-Solutions/saddle-points/README.md

 Note that you may find other definitions of matrix saddle points online, but the tests for this exercise follow the above unambiguous definition.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

-For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

-## Source

-J Dalbey's Programming Practice problems [view source](http://users.csc.calpoly.edu/~jdalbey/103/Projects/ProgrammingPractice.html)